-FORM D FORM D FORM D Name of work for which land has been acquired Name of work for which land has been acquired To the Judge of the Court at To the Judge of the Court at To the Judge of the Court at of compensation for land taken up for the above purpose, payable as detailed below is tendered The sum of Rson account of compensation for land taken up for the above purpose, payable as detailed Selow is tendered for deposit in Court under Section 31(2) of Act I of 1894 : Sr. No. in Names of Area of Payable to each Statement No payable as detailed below is tendered for deposit in Court under Section 31(2) of Act of 1894:- Land Acquisition Officer Land Acquisition Officer Land Acquisition Officer Dated 20 Dated 20 Dated 20 Received the above amount for credit to Civil Court Deposit.
+FORM D FORM D FORM D Name of work for which land has been acquired Name of work for which land has been acquired To the Judge of the Court at To the Judge of the Court at To the Judge of the Court at of compensation for land taken up for the above purpose, payable as detailed below is tendered The sum of Rs.
+The sum of Rs.
+The sum of Rson account of compensation for land taken up for the above purpose, payable as detailed below is tendered for deposit in Court under Section 31(2) of Act of 1894:- Sr. No. in award Statement No. Area of persons Area of pe Land Acquisition Officer Land Acquisition Officer Land Acquisition Officer Dated 20 Dated 20 Dated 20 Received the above amount for credit to Civil Court Deposit.
 Received the above amount for credit to Civil Court Deposit.
 Received the above amount for credit to Civil Court Deposit.
 Judge Judge Judge Note. - This form should be used when the amounts of compensation due are sent to a Civil Court for deposit.